omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 Wizard templates are read from the templates/ folder of OMNeT++ projects.

-In that folder, every subfolder that contains a template.properties file is treated as a project template.
+In that folder, every subfolder that contains a template.properties file is treated as a content template.
 (Other folders are ignored.)

 When the template is used, the contents of the template folder (and subfolders) will be copied over into the new project preserving the directory structure,